geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah.

 ##### **Chenyu** [[00:41:32](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2492)]
-Does it eval NAND to NAND?
+Does it eval NaN to NaN?

 ##### **Geohot** [[00:41:37](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2497)]
 Well, I don't know about that might be a problem too.
-And maybe all the NANDs aren't the same, right?
+And maybe all the NaNs aren't the same, right?
 And that's a whole nother problem.
 So.

 ##### **Chenyu** [[00:41:44](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2504)]
 Okay.